 Company Data Review

 To construct the Rankings, JUST Capital calculates a series of Metric scores from Data Points, and then averages these Metrics to get scores at the Issue level.
 In select cases where companies do not have the underlying Data Points needed to compute a Metric Score, we apply a missing data treatment.
-Data Points are further normalized to account for variations in company size and scale.
+Select Data Points are further normalized to account for variations in company size and scale.
 To account for other cases where a company’s Data Point value or Metric score appears to be an outlier, we winsorize or cap its Metric and Issue level scores.
 A company’s overall score is then determined by calculating the sum of its scores across all Issues, weighted by each Issue’s importance as derived from the Max-Diff survey results.
 The overall score directly relates to a company’s rank, where a higher overall score results in a better rank.

-For more in-depth detail on how we created JUST Capital’s 2021 Rankings, please see our full methodology.
+For more in-depth detail on how we created JUST Capital’s 2022 Rankings, please see our full methodology.